Kyriosity/read-write/README+/.net/README+/wpf/README.md

 For developers **WPF**:

-+ is "native" to Windows (direct hardware acceleration since Windows&nbsp;7, 64-bit memory addressing, and multitasking),
++ is "native" to Windows (64-bit memory addressing, multitasking, and direct hardware acceleration since Windows&nbsp;7),
-+ is backed by Microsoft and .NET professionals, which are beneficiaries of its stability and progress,
++ is backed by Microsoft and .NET devoted experts, which are beneficiaries of its stability and progress,
-+ provides full stack dev on .NET without the need to combine different platforms and languages,<sup>☕</sup>
++ provides full stack dev on .NET (MS&nbsp;SQL) without the mix of platforms and languages with differing paradigms<sup>☕</sup>,
 + implies [MVVM](https://learn.microsoft.com/en-us/dotnet/architecture/maui/mvvm)<sup>:link:</sup> and has promoted it to other platforms,

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>☕</sup> <sub>Compare to Java/Javascript/Typescript stacks with a framework of choice for SPA.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>☕</sup> <sub>Compare to Java/Javascript/Typescript stacks with disputes on frontend framework and backend DB.</sub>

 __Further notes__:\
 |- [WPF and MVVM](README+/mvvm/)\